specklesystems/speckle-docs/user/revit.md

 ### Receive Modes

-When receiving from a Stream that has been received before, you might want to update, create or ignore elements that were already created before.
+When receiving from a project that has been received before, you might want to update, create or ignore elements that were already created before.
 This is when the **Receive Mode** setting comes in!
 This is how it works:

 - update: updates elements if they already exist and creates missing ones (current behavior in Revit)